SEO

 What is Google AI Mode?

-Google AI Mode is a mode in Search that lets users ask more conversational, nuanced and multi-step questions.
-A user can ask something like: "Should a new fashion e-commerce brand start with Google Ads, SEO or Meta Ads if the launch is two months away and the budget is limited?"
-A classic search page may show several results.
-AI Mode attempts to combine the relevant angles into one response and provide links for further exploration.
+Google AI Mode lets users express a need in natural language and continue refining it.
+Someone might ask: “Should a new fashion ecommerce brand start with Google Ads, SEO or Meta Ads if launch is two months away and the budget is limited?”
+AI Mode may explore several aspects and return a response with inline links, source previews and suggestions for further research.

 How query fan-out works